 Dr Rosemary Fisher joined Charing Cross and Westminster Medical School in 1989 having completed her PhD at the Institute of Cancer Research and in 1995 was appointed as a lecturer in Genetics.
 In 1998 she joined Imperial College as a research fellow to investigate recurrent molar pregnancies.
 Dr Fisher has considerable experience in medical education, having previously taught all aspects of clinical genetics and is currently involved in teaching and supervision of BSc and MSc students.
 She has an interest in both oncology – why some molar pregnancies become malignant - and reproductive medicine - understanding recurrent molar pregnancies.
 She was awarded Fellowship of the Royal College of Pathologists in 2004 and is currently an honorary consultant geneticist in Imperial College Healthcare NHS with responsibility for genetic diagnosis of trophoblastic tumours and recurrent molar pregnancies.

-et al., 2020, Distinct microRNA profiles for complete hydatidiform moles at risk of malignant progression, American Journal of Obstetrics and Gynecology, Vol:224, ISSN:0002-9378
+et al., 2021, Distinct microRNA profiles for complete hydatidiform moles at risk of malignant progression, American Journal of Obstetrics and Gynecology, Vol:224, ISSN:0002-9378

 et al., 2020, The potential use of urinary hCG measurements in the management of pregnancies of unknown location, Human Fertility, ISSN:1464-7273

 et al., 2020, Demographics, natural history and treatment outcomes of non-molar gestational choriocarcinoma: a UK population study, Bjog-an International Journal of Obstetrics and Gynaecology, Vol:127, ISSN:1470-0328, Pages:1102-1107